Redshift Evolution of the Electron Density in the ISM at $z\sim 0-9$ Uncovered with JWST/NIRSpec Spectra and Line-Spread Function Determinations: Analysis

-We estimate $M_{*}$ of the remaining 8 ($=14-6$) JWST galaxies from broadband photometry of HST/ACS F606W, F814W, or HST/WFC3 F125W taken from the CANDELS EGS catalog \citep{Stefanon2017}.
+We estimate $M_{*}$ of the remaining \tcra{7 ($=14-7$)} JWST galaxies from broadband photometry of HST/ACS F606W, F814W, or HST/WFC3 F125W taken from the CANDELS EGS catalog \citep{Stefanon2017}.
 We use FLUX\_AUTO values based on Source Extractor \citep{Bertin1996} as total fluxes.
-Assuming that the 8 JWST galaxies lie on the SFMS as well as the 6 JWST galaxies with the NIRCam photometry, we adopt empirical relations between $M_{*}$ and absolute magnitude of restframe 1500 \AA\ ($M_{\rm UV}$) derived at $z=4$, 5, 6, 7, and 8 (\citealt{Song2016}; based on the \citealt{Salpeter1955} IMF).
+Assuming that the \tcra{7} JWST galaxies lie on the SFMS as well as the \tcra{7} JWST galaxies with the NIRCam photometry, we adopt empirical relations between $M_{*}$ and absolute magnitude of restframe 1500 \AA\ ($M_{\rm UV}$) derived at $z=4$, 5, 6, 7, and 8 (\citealt{Song2016}; based on the \citealt{Salpeter1955} IMF).
 We choose the $M_{*}$-$M_{\rm UV}$ relation and the HST photometry both consistent with the redshift of each JWST galaxy.
-Note that 3 of the 8 JWST galaxies do not have $>5\sigma$ detection of HST photometry.
+Note that 3 of the \tcra{7} JWST galaxies do not have $>5\sigma$ detection of HST photometry.
 For these 3 JWST galaxies, we calculate upper limits of $M_{*}$ based on $5\sigma$ limiting magnitudes of the HST photometry.
-For consistency with $M_{*}$ values derived by \citet{Nakajimaprep}, we rescale the $M_{*}$ values from the \citet{Salpeter1955} to \citet{Chabrier2003} IMF by multiplying 0.61 \citep{Madau2014}.
-We check that the $M_{*}$ values based on the HST photometry are consistent with those of \citet{Nakajimaprep} within a $1\sigma$ level.
+For consistency with $M_{*}$ values derived by \citet{Nakajima2023arXiv}, we rescale the $M_{*}$ values from the \citet{Salpeter1955} to \citet{Chabrier2003} IMF by multiplying 0.61 \citep{Madau2014}.
+We check that the $M_{*}$ values based on the HST photometry are consistent with those of \citet{Nakajima2023arXiv} within a $1\sigma$ level. \tcra{We have propagated errors of the HST photometry and the $M_{*}$-$M_{\rm UV}$ relations to the final stellar mass errors.
+The scatters of the $M_{*}$-$M_{\rm UV}$ relations are $\sim0.15$ dex at $z\sim4$ and $\sim0.3$ dex at $z\sim8$, which are smaller than those of our derived stellar mass errors.
+This indicates that the stellar mass errors are dominated by the HST photometry.}

-We also calculate SFRs of the 8 JWST galaxies from H$\beta$ luminosities under the assumptions of the \citet{Kennicutt1998} relation and \citet{Chabrier2003} IMF in the same manner as \citet{Nakajimaprep}, while the H$\beta$ luminosities are not corrected for slit losses due to the lack of NIRCam photometry.
-We summarize the $M_{*}$ and SFR values in Table \ref{tab:ne}.
+We also calculate SFRs of the \tcra{7} JWST galaxies from H$\beta$ luminosities under the assumptions of the \citet{Kennicutt1998} relation and \citet{Chabrier2003} IMF in the same manner as \citet{Nakajima2023arXiv}. \tcra{Although we do not correct the H$\beta$ luminosities of these \tcra{7} galaxies without the NIRCam photometry for slit losses, the small typical slit-loss correction factor of 1.3 suggests that the slit-loss correction does not change the SFR values much.} We summarize the $M_{*}$ and SFR values in Table \ref{tab:ne}.